15 Things To Do In Singapore On A Rainy Day: Best All-Weather Ideas For A Day Out

 Canopy Park - Bouncing Net

 Sometimes, you just need to get moving about!
 And if you need to stretch your legs, how about springing about all up and down.
 One of the things that you can do while it is raining outside is bounce away to your heart’s content at one of the trampoline parks in Singapore.
-Or you can combine the suspended netted experience with a visit to the shopping mall at AirZone or visit Jewel Changi Airport’s Canopy Park for its bouncing and walking nets.
+Or you can visit Jewel Changi Airport’s Canopy Park for its bouncing and walking nets.

 Get tickets to Jewel Changi Airport attractions here.